If you’ve been arrested on criminal charges, you may want to learn more about Texas pretrial diversion, sometimes called pretrial intervention.

 - The written application and documents that support it, such as your resume, references, school transcripts, list of achievements, and other favorable information;

 - You must submit an essay that describes the circumstances surrounding your arrest, along with acceptance that what you did was wrong.
 Any attempt to deflect blame or make accusations isn’t viewed favorably.
 A second essay should include a narrative on why you want to avoid jail, such as family responsibilities, career goals, or educational objectives.

 - You must participate in an interview with a probation officer, who will ask questions about your written materials and other relevant topics.

-If your application is accepted, you will be required to comply with certain terms and conditions to complete the program.
-The charges against you will be dismissed.
-Every case is different, but some examples of pre-trial diversion requirements may include:
+If your application is accepted, you will be required to comply with certain terms and conditions.
+The charges against you will be dismissed once you complete the program.
+Every case is different, but some examples of pretrial diversion requirements may include: